Addendum for Season8 GT3

 Weather: A forecast will be available on the weather forecast page at 5:00 pm the day of every race.

-Weather Progression: Sync to Race with 2 weather slots per race
+Weather Progression: Sync to Race with 1 weather slot for first race and 3 for the second race.

 Driving Aids: Real